bdeckard92/dupUT/02-Lesson-Plans/17-CS/README.md

 Why are students learning Computer Science?

-* Computer science fundamentals -- including performance measurement, data structures and algorithms --  are an important for interview success.
+* Computer science fundamentals -- including performance measurement, data structures and algorithms --  are important for interview success.

 * Breaking down a coding challenge by using pseudocoding helps prepare students for interviews.